catherinealeal/Data-Portfolio/README.md

 # Cat's Data Portfolio

-This collection of projects documents the data analysis and data science skills I have acquired throughout my undergraduate years.
+This collection of projects documents some of the data analysis and data science skills I have acquired during my undergraduate.

 | Project | Description | Libraries | Area |
 | --- | --- | --- | --- |